hashicorp/terraform-provider-azurerm/website/docs/d/monitor_data_collection_rule.html.markdown

 * `name` - The name which should be used for this data source.
 This name should be unique across all data sources regardless of type within the Data Collection Rule.

 * `streams` - Specifies a list of streams that this data source will be sent to.
 A stream indicates what schema will be used for this data and usually what table in Log Analytics the data will be sent to.
-Possible value is `Microsoft-W3CIISLog`.
+Possible values include but not limited to `Microsoft.Cache/redis:Metrics-Group-All`.

 ---